maximnota/website/README.md

 # website

-My first website with my brother
+The website responsible for everything about me.